Selected articles from past issues of the magazine’s print edition in the categories

-Frank Buckles is America’s last remaining World War I veteran, but he has a World War II story to tell, too–a grueling story of survival.
+Frank Buckles was America’s last remaining World War I veteran, but he had a World War II story to tell, too–a grueling story of survival.
 By Joe Razes

 When America’s spymaster hired a psychiatrist to figure out the Fuhrer, the result was disturbing–and, as history showed, accurate.
 By Brian John Murphy